Cauda Equina Syndrome Claims

 Whilst most GPs are aware of cauda equina and the need to immediately refer patients to hospitals for scans and surgery, some may let patients down by misdiagnosing the condition and failing to recommend appropriate action.

-A poor standard of surgery can mean that a patient's condition is worsened or is left untreated.
+A poor standard of surgery can mean that a patient's condition worsens or is left untreated.
 This can lead to permanent damage being caused and the need for further operations, which can be traumatic for patients and also carries the risk of long-term injury.

 A diagnosis of cauda equina syndrome can be devastating, and the long-term impact of this spinal condition can mean that patients often struggle to get their lives back on track.

-Like many debilitating conditions, a diagnosis of cauda equina syndrome can have serious implications for the patient’s whole family.
+Like many debilitating conditions, a diagnosis of CES can have serious implications for the patient’s whole family.
 It may be difficult to know where to turn to in circumstances such as these, but cauda equina syndrome compensation may help significantly with this, which is why it is important to seek out guidance from specialist cauda equina syndrome lawyers.

-The Cauda Equina Champions Charity started life as the Cauda Equina Syndrome Association (CESA) back in 2013.
-It was set up by Claire Thornber with support from JMW and strives to raise awareness of the devastating spinal condition cauda equina syndrome and to support those affected by it.
+The Cauda Equina Champions Charity (CECC) started life as the Cauda Equina Syndrome Association back in 2013.
+It was set up by Claire Thornber, with support from JMW, and strives to raise awareness of the devastating spinal condition cauda equina syndrome and to support those affected by it.

-Claire identified identified that there was a need for an organisation to campaign for greater understanding of the 'red flag signs' of CES.
-She hopes to ensure that more sufferers receive urgent treatment to enable them to recover and avoid permanent injury.
+Claire identified that there was a need for an organisation to campaign for greater understanding of the 'red flag signs' of CES.
+She hopes to ensure that more people affected by this condition receive the urgent treatment they need to enable them to recover and avoid permanent injury.

 Client Stories